Border bases and order ideals: a polyhedral characterization: Complexity of finding maximum weight order ideals

-In this section, we show that finding a weight optimal, admissible order ideal of a zero-dimensional ideal given by generators is \NP-hard (Theorem~\ref{thm:MaxOrderIdeal-NPhard}).
+In this section, we show that finding a maximum weight, admissible order ideal of a zero-dimensional ideal given by generators is \NP-hard (Theorem~\ref{thm:MaxOrderIdeal-NPhard}).
 The hardness result is unexpected in the sense that we merely ask for a \emph{nice} basis transformation.
 On the other hand it highlights the crucial role of order ideals in describing the combinatorial structure of the ideal.
+As an immediate consequence it follows that it is rather unlikely that we can obtain a good characterization of the integral hull of the order ideal polytope $P(\igen{M})$ (unless \(\NP = \coNP\)) and we will not be able to compute order ideals that support a border basis and have maximum weight efficiently in the worst case (unless $\NP = \Pclass$).
+This shows that it is hard not only to compute the necessary liftings of the initial set of polynomials via the $\lstabspan$ procedure but also to actually determine an optimal choice of an order ideal once an $L$-stable span has been computed.

-From a practical point of view this is not too problematic as, although \NP-hard, computing a weight optimal order ideal is no harder than actually computing the $\lstabspan$ in general.
-Further, state-of-the-art mixed integer programming solvers that can solve the optimization problem such as \textprogram{scip}, \textprogram{cplex}, or \textprogram{gurobi} can handle instance sizes far beyond the point for which the actual border bases can be computed (see \cite{BP2009}).
+From a practical point of view this is not too problematic as, although \NP-hard, computing a maximum weight order ideal is no harder than actually computing the $\lstabspan$ in general.
+For bounds on the degree $d \in \N$ needed to compute border bases, see e.g., \cite[Lemma 2.4]{deLoera2009ecps}; the border basis algorithm generates the Nullstellensatz certificates and is therefore subject to the same bounds.
+Further, state-of-the-art mixed integer programming solvers such as \textprogram{scip} \cite{achterberg2009scip}, \textprogram{cplex} \cite{cplex200811}, or \textprogram{gurobi} \cite{gurobi} can handle instance sizes far beyond the point for which the actual border bases can be computed.
+Very good solutions can also be generated using simple local search schemes starting from a feasible order ideal derived from a degree-compatible term ordering.